This document describes how to contribute to Bee.

 - Improvements to modules and libraries

-In return for your time, not only do you get to be a part of the future of IOTA technology, you will also be given a badge on Discord to show others that you're a valuable member of the IOTA community.
+In return for your time, you will get to be a part of the future of IOTA technology.
+As well, you will also be given a badge on Discord to show others that you are a valuable member of the IOTA community.

-If you're interested in joining, chat to us in the #experience channel on Discord.
+If you're interested in joining, drop us a line in the #experience channel on Discord.

 This section guides you through submitting a pull request (PR).
 Following these guidelines helps give your PR the best chance of being approved and merged.

 Before submitting a pull request, please follow these steps to have your contribution considered by the maintainers: